 Best for:

 Manual code reviews are killing your productivity.
-Your senior engineers spend 40% or maybe more of their time on tedious reviews while critical bugs still slip through.
+Your senior engineers spend a huge share of their week on tedious reviews while critical bugs still slip through.

 We’ve analyzed 11 leading Graphite alternatives, and here’s the truth: